GEOS-DEV/geosPythonPackages/README.md

 ```
 dependencies = [
     ...
-    "geos-utils @ file:./geos-utils",
+    "geos-utils",
 ]
 ```

 [!IMPORTANT]
-geos-pv dependencies are managed using a requirements.txt (together with the setup.py) file where all internal (and external if needed) dependencies are present.
+geos-pv dependencies are managed using a `requirements.txt` (together with the `setup.py`) file where all internal (and external if needed) dependencies are present.
 It ensures that internal dependency paths are correctly set when plugins are manually loaded into Paraview.

 Release
 -------